The Children of Black Brook

 Snow blanketed the night hiding most of the surroundings.
 The car heater’s steady drone that accompanied the rhythmic swishing of the windshield wipers sounded like a disembodied didgeridoo from Cadi’s native Australia.

 Photographs of buildings and scenery covered in pristine, white snow did little to prepare her for the harsh reality of a Canadian winter.
-She quickly grew to hate winter and everything about it: the absence of color, bundling up in so many layers of clothing she could barely move, her nose constantly leaking mucus, and most of all, she hated the goddamned cold.
+She quickly grew to hate winter and everything about it: the absence of color, bundling up in so many layers of clothing she could barely move, her nose constantly leaking mucus, and most of all, she hated the constant cold.

-“I’m going to die!”
-Cadi’s mind repeated like a record with a faulty groove, warping time and reaction speed as her foot, untrained in winter driving, slammed the brake pedal when something on the periphery of her vision caught her attention.
 The brakes locked, throwing her Volkswagen into an uncontrollable spin.
 Flashes of pure white and the absolute darkness of night chased each other in a whirlwind of fear.
 Snatches of trees and road, illuminated briefly by her headlights, blurred in and out of view, and that’s when she saw it.

-She knew she shouldn’t have seen it, the car was spinning too fast, the snow was falling too hard, but she did see it.
 During a momentary interlude between the rotating views of white and darkness, it was as if the falling snow had parted, and time had slowed just long enough for her to see it… a child standing at the edge of the tree line.

 Moments later, Cadi’s car crunched to a deafening stop.

 Darkness enveloped her in a blanket of unconsciousness.
 The moon slid out from behind a cloud, flooding the car in cold, white light.
 Pain grabbed Cadi’s head like icy fingers, shocking her into wakefulness.

-“Get up!”
-She heard a voice say as if from a great distance.
+“Get up!” she heard a voice say as if from a great distance.
 “You should not be here.”

 Cadi’s dazed mind struggled to recognize the voice.
 It was soft, childlike.

-“Who is she?”
-Another young voice sounded as Cadi struggled to maintain consciousness.
+“Who is she?” another young voice sounded as Cadi struggled to maintain consciousness.

 “Will he take this one too?” a third voice asked.